Published: 12 November 2020

 Tips to help you drink less

 - Don’t stockpile.
-This advice applies to alcohol as well as food.
 We’re more likely to reach for a drink more often if it’s available to us.

 - Work out ways to relax and treat yourself that don’t involve alcohol like reading, family board games or exercise.